claunicole/claunicole/README.md

 Web Developer
 ------------------------

-I have been learning to code since the beginning of this year, after switching careers, my goal is to become a web developer.
+I have been learning to code since the beginning of 2022, after switching careers, my goal is to become a web developer.
 I love challenges and solving problems.

 * 🌍  I'm based in Chile